What speed do I need?

 Determining if a rotor will work with your centrifuge is as easy as checking the centrifuge's operation manual (don't have the manual?
 More on that below).
 Most manuals include a table detailing every compatible rotor.
 Should you not find a particular rotor in that table, it's safe to assume that the rotor is not compatible.

-If no such table exists, however, you can usually find out if it's compatible simply by googling the rotor's model number.
+If you can't find a manual or your centrifuge's data in our compatibility chart, you may still be able to find this information by googling the rotor's model number.
 Many resellers specify the centrifuges compatible with each rotor they list for sale.

 How can I tell if my adapters are compatible with my rotor?